darmiyaev/PowerHouse-/README.md

 PowerHouse aims to have a IDE for itself like Python.

-PowerHouse aims to be cross-platformer like Java.
+PowerHouse aims to be cross-platform like Java.
 # What it should be used in
 Desktop Applications